 An experienced, board-certified plastic surgeon, Dr. Bartell can remove fat and glandular tissue from the chest as well as excess skin, if necessary, to create a more natural and masculine appearance.

 Don’t be embarrassed or suffer in silence.
 Take the first step to making your life better.
-Schedule a free consultation with Dr. Bartell.
+Schedule a consultation with Dr. Bartell.

 Best Candidates for Male Chest Reduction

 The best candidates for male chest reduction are healthy and maintain a relatively normal weight, but have well-localized areas of fat deposits.
 Having firm, elastic skin will result in a better final chest contour.

 If you are obese or overweight, the first step is to try to correct the problem with exercise or weight loss.
 Excessive alcohol, marijuana and anabolic steroid use may cause gynecomastia.
 If you use any of these drugs, stopping use may diminish chest fullness and should be tried before considering surgery.

 While male chest reduction surgery can enhance your appearance and boost your self-confidence, you may not be able to achieve your ideal image.
 The best way to know if gynecomastia surgery is right for you is to schedule a consultation.
 Dr. Bartell will discuss your needs and options, explain the procedure in more detail, and share male chest reduction before and after photos from his practice.
 He can also provide a firm quote for your male chest reduction procedure.